math-comp/mczify/README.md

 ## Requirements

-- The master branch of Coq (after 8.11), and
+- Coq 8.13 or later, and
-- The master branch of Mathematical Components (after 1.10.0).
+- The master branch of Mathematical Components (after 1.11.0).